pkic/pqccm/_index.md

 Other algorithms and some protocol support as well as PKCS#11 support is available in beta versions, as they depend on standards that are not yet published.

 ## Eviden
+**IDnomic PKI**

+The Eviden [IDnomic PKI](https://www.cryptovision.com/en/products/pki-solutions/idnomic-pki-3/) supports the published PQC algorithms standardized by NIST : ML-DSA and ML-KEM.
+Composite and pure quantum certificates hierarchies can be provided.

+**Trustway Proteccio™ NetHSM**

-The Eviden [Trustway Proteccio™ NetHSM](https://eviden.com/solutions/digital-security/data-encryption/trustway-proteccio-nethsm/) supports all common cryptographic algorithms including the PQC algorithms selected by NIST : CRYSTALS-Kyber and CRYSTALS-Dilithium.
+The Eviden [Trustway Proteccio™ NetHSM](https://eviden.com/solutions/digital-security/data-encryption/trustway-proteccio-nethsm/) supports all common cryptographic algorithms including the PQC algorithms selected by NIST : ML-DSA, ML-KEM and SLH-DSA.

 ## Keyfactor
 **SignServer**